* Translated by AI

 Son Ah-seop is sliding into third base. /Photo=OSEN

 On the first day after joining Doosan, Son Ah-seop said, "Noh Si-hwan (26, Hanwha Eagles) called me and said, 'I wore the number 8 at Doosan with the thought of being with you,' and he seemed happy about that."
-He also added, "And since the number 8 symbolizes 'tumbler spirit,' I also told him, 'Let's wear the number 8 together and stand up again.'"
+He also added, "And since the number 8 symbolizes 'tumbler spirit,' I also said, 'Let's wear the number 8 together and stand up again.'"
 After hitting the home run that day, he said, "I felt relieved.
-I really wanted to play baseball and wanted to run on the 1st-division stage, and those emotions seemed to rise in a short time.
+I really wanted to play baseball and wanted to run on the first-division stage, and those emotions seemed to rise in a short time.
 So I felt very good."

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>